 - Roll your socks down to the toes to put them on easier.
 Do the same with sleeves or other clothing you might put on.

 - Set the socks in your shoes.

 - Attach the race number to the bike frame, helmet and the clothing you will wear for the bike and/or run.

 Set Up the Bike

 - Check your tire pressure using a floor pump.

-- Ensure the brake-release lever, (should be a period)
+- Ensure the brake-release lever.

 - Make sure the handlebar has end caps (if not you can be disqualified).